frochet/dropping_on_the_edge/dropmark/README.md

 - Follow shadow-plugin-tor/README.md for Quick setup.
 Build with --tor-prefix towards the source code of the modified tor given in this directory
+- Careful, you may want to build tor with --openssl-prefix and --libevent-prefix with stable of version from 2018.
+There is no guarantee it will build with you current dynamic library.
 - Download the appropriate decriptors on the CollectTor website